loquemedalagana/breaking-bed/README.md

 #### action

-- Types are defined in `characterListActions.ts`
+- Types are defined in `characterListActions.ts`.
 - Fetching the list is handled by `fetchCharacterList Saga` checking the current state of character list.
-- When an user reaches the bottom, `characterListRequest action` will be triggered through `intersection observer` after calling `watchFetchedCharacterList` saga.
+- When an user reaches the bottom, which is intersecting through the viewport, `characterListRequest action` will be triggered after calling `watchFetchedCharacterList` saga.
 - If all information has been loaded, `getReachedEnd` action will be triggered.
 - If an error is detected, the app will be redirected to `error page` through `error action`.